Odhynn/Naerk/content/Characters/King Raldon.md

 Rumors soon spread throughout the army: That [[Raldon]] had made an underground alliance with the pirates, and that he had betrayed his kingdom for a woman.
 But the attacks of the pirates stopped: Although the people began to believe that in addition to his sons, the pirates also demanded a huge amount of money from him: An amount that, many believed, he agreed to give at regular intervals as a tribute.

 Things got even worse when, a few days after his return to his palace, his wife, who was particularly beloved by the people, was found poisoned.
 No one was sure how it happened, but all suspicion went to Della's face.
 Many began to spread the word that she had seduced the king and made him fall asleep.
 The king's generals called the people for a coup: they entered the palace after the funeral and threw Raldon and Della into the dungeons.
-Whistor's commander-in-chief, named Kuthnor, assumed the kingship temporarily.
+Whistor's commander-in-chief, named [[Kuthnor]], assumed the kingship temporarily.